 Transimperial, transhistorical and transregional natures from the 17th to the 21st century

-Bringing together different disciplinary perspectives — such as literary and cultural scholarship, postcolonial studies, science and technology studies, transnational studies, critical Indigenous studies, creative praxis, and the history of colonial commodities and natural resources—this symposium will offer new perspectives on the following themes: blue humanities; disaster and environmental crisis; empire and built environments in the Atlantic world; extractivism; biodiversity and critical Indigenous studies; and ecologies in the empires of antiquity.
+To investigate these questions, the symposium brought together different disciplinary perspectives — such as literary and cultural scholarship, postcolonial studies, science and technology studies, transnational studies, critical Indigenous studies, creative praxis, and the history of colonial commodities and natural resources.

-The roundtable panel will present a range of methodologies and frameworks for investigating and analysing a variety of forms of extractivism.
-Roundtable speakers include: Professor Jennifer Wenzel (Columbia), Professor Katayoun Shafiee (Warwick), Professor Madhu Krishnan (Bristol), Dr Simon Jackson (Birmingham), Professor Sukanya Banerjee (Berkeley), Professor Elizabeth Miller (UC Davis), chair: Dr Sharae Deckard (UCD).
+The symposium took place on 1-2 July 2021.
+The roundtable on methodologies for studying extractivism included speakers Professor Jennifer Wenzel (Columbia), Professor Katayoun Shafiee (Warwick), Dr Simon Jackson (Birmingham), Professor Sukanya Banerjee (Berkeley), Professor Elizabeth Miller (UC Davis), Chair: Professor John Brannigan (UCD), Director of the UCD Environmental Humanities research strand: Dr Sharae Deckard (UCD).

 The symposium panels featured discussions on blue humanities, environmental disaster, extractivism, biodiversity, critical Indigenous studies, and ecologies in antiquity.

 You can view Dr Amy Cutler’s film which was commissioned for the event, and listen to the roundtable and panel discussions, using the links and embedded media below.